datanav/docs/configuration.rst

    * - ``global_defaults.default_compaction_type``
      - Enum<String>
      - Specifies the default compaction type.
 It can be set to ``"background"`` or ``"sink"``.
 Background compaction will run once every 24 hours.
-Sink compaction will run every time the pipe runs.
+Sink compaction will normally run every time the pipe runs, but this can be tweaked with the ``global_defaults.compaction_interval`` setting.
      - ``"sink"``
      -

+   * - ``global_defaults.compaction_interval``
+     - Float
+     - Specifies the default sink compaction interval.
+If this value is zero, sink compaction will run every time the pipe runs.
+If it is larger than zero, otherwise sink compaction will only run if at least ``compaction_interval`` seconds has passed since the last sink compaction.
+The use-case for this setting is to prevent pipes that run often from constantly trying to compact the sink-dataset.
+     - ``0``
+     -

    * - ``global_defaults.max_entity_bytes_size``
-     - Enum<String>
+     - Integer
      - Defines the maximum size in bytes of an individual entity as it is stored in a dataset.
      - ``104857600`` (100MB)
      -